Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Artisanal pastries are made with butter, eggs, high-quality flour.
 Industrial ones may use margarine, powdered eggs, cheap flour... sometimes, you can just tell by the taste.

-A professional proofing cloth is key to your baguette creation - made of natural linen, as it should be.
+• professional proofing cloth is key to your baguette creation – made of natural linen, as it should be.

-Order this baguette pan to get the size of your baguette just right, not too long and not too wide.
+• Use this baguette pan to get the size of your baguette just right, not too long and not too wide.
 An essential part of your French kitchen!

-Local bakeries who make their own bread and pastries will usually say so right on their sign, with a mention like "Artisan Boulanger" (an artisan), "Fait Maison" (home-made), or "Boulangers de France", a network of artisanal bakers.
+Local bakeries that make their own bread and pastries will usually say so right on their sign, with a mention like "Artisan Boulanger" (an artisan), "Fait Maison" (home-made), or "Boulangers de France", a network of artisanal bakers.

-In the end, you'll have to trust your nose and your taste, because there is really no failsafe way of knowing.
 Each year, France has a television show called "La Meilleure Boulangerie de France", a contest that selects the best bakery.
 By looking at the list of winners and finalists, you'll at least be able to sample what they offer if you happen to be in that part of the country...

 Breakfast cereals